chrismile/LineVis/docs/compilation/compilation_vcpkg.md

 ## Compilation using vcpkg

-As the first step, the library [sgl](https://github.com/chrismile/sgl) (https://github.com/chrismile/sgl) needs to be installed somewhere on the system.
-In the following steps, it is assumed you have set up sgl using vcpkg and installed all of its dependencies.
+As the first step, the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) needs to be installed on the system.
+It can be installed from the official website for Windows and most Linux systems.
+Arch Linux provides the package `vulkan-devel` instead in its package sources.
+Next, the library [sgl](https://github.com/chrismile/sgl) (https://github.com/chrismile/sgl) needs to be installed somewhere on the system.
+In the following steps, it is assumed you have set up sgl and installed all of its dependencies.
 Please follow the instructions in the file `docs/compilation_vcpkg.md` of sgl for that.